 Swiss Psychotropic Gold

-From volatile non-presence to solidifications and again to derivative evaporations, from micro trading and quants to contingence and testosterone, from movement and dynamis, from past and futures to insurance and risk: The artistic intervention fabulates how molecular, psychotropic and derivative materialities of gold invisibly charge Swiss subjectivities, debates and public spaces.
-It inquires how postcolonial amnesia and global bravado are condensed into a Swiss innocence and righteousness.
+From volatile non-presence to solidifications and again to derivative evaporations, from micro trading and quants to contingence and testosterone, from movement and dynamis, from past and futures to insurance and risk: This artistic intervention fabulates how molecular, psychotropic and derivative materialities of gold invisibly charge Swiss subjectivities, debates and public spaces.
+It explores how postcolonial amnesia and global bravado are condensed into Swiss innocence and righteousness.
 It is a story of logistics through black bodies, through women’s bodies tied to the passing of golden gifts, from poisonous effects and pharmacological remedies to delirious states of un-knowing.

 IFCAR Institute for Contemporary Art Research, Zurich